Agency for Healthcare Research and Quality (AHRQ), HHS.

 - One or more statisticians specialized in the relevant statistical methods and applications

-- One or more individuals with expertise in population health, community health care and prevention, and access to and quality of care
+- One or more individuals with expertise in community health care and prevention, and access to and quality of care

 - One or more individuals with experience using AHRQ PQI measures for assessing health system performance and public reporting